liuzhousi/FPGC4/Documentation/docs/cpu.md

 16 ARITH   0  0  0  0||C||--OPCODE--||--------11 BIT CONSTANT--------||--A REG---||--B REG---||--D REG---|
 ```

-1. HALT:   Will prevent the CPU to go to the next instruction by jumping to the same address.
+1.  `HALT`:   Will prevent the CPU to go to the next instruction by jumping to the same address.
 Can be interrupted.
-2. READ:   If !I, read from memory at address in AREG + 16 bit offset.
+2.  `READ`:   If !I, read from memory at address in AREG + 16 bit offset.
 If N == 1, then do - offset instead.
 If I, read interrupt ID.
-In both cases: store value in DREG.
+In both cases of I: store value in DREG.
-3. WRITE:  Write value from BREG to memory at address stored in AREG + 16 bit offset.
+3.  `WRITE`:  Write value from BREG to memory at address stored in AREG + 16 bit offset.
 If N == 1, then do - offset instead.
-4. COPY:   Read memory from address in AREG + 16 bit offset, then write result to memory at address in BREG + 16 bit offset.
+4.  `COPY`:   Read memory from address in AREG + 16 bit offset, then write result to memory at address in BREG + 16 bit offset.
 If N == 1, then do - offset instead.
-7. PUSH:   Pushes value in AREG to stack.
+7.  `PUSH`:   Pushes value in AREG to stack.
-8. POP:    Pops value from stack into DREG.
+8.  `POP`:    Pops value from stack into DREG.
-9. JUMP:   Set PC to 27 bit constant if O is 0.
+9.  `JUMP`:   Set PC to 27 bit constant if O is 0.
 If O is 1, then add the 27 bit constant to PC.
-9. JUMR:   Set PC to DREG + 16 bit constant if O is 0.
+9.  `JUMR`:   Set PC to DREG + 16 bit constant if O is 0.
 If O is 1, then add the value from DREG + 16 bit constant to PC.
-5. LOAD:   Write 16 bit constant to DREG.
+5.  `LOAD`:   Write 16 bit constant to DREG.
 If H is 0, then write data to lowest 16 bits and set highest 16 bits to 0.
 If H is 1, then write data to highest 16 bits and ignore lowest 16 bits.
-11. BEQ:    If AREG == BREG, add 16 bit constant to PC.
+11. `BEQ`:    If AREG == BREG, add 16 bit constant to PC.
-12. BNE:    If AREG != BREG, add 16 bit constant to PC.
+12. `BNE`:    If AREG != BREG, add 16 bit constant to PC.
-13. BGT:    If AREG >  BREG, add 16 bit constant to PC.
+13. `BGT`:    If AREG >  BREG, add 16 bit constant to PC.
-14. BGE:    If AREG >= BREG, add 16 bit constant to PC.
+14. `BGE`:    If AREG >= BREG, add 16 bit constant to PC.
-15. SAVPC:  Save current PC to DREG.
+15. `SAVPC`:  Save current PC to DREG.
-16. RETI:   Restore PC after interrupt and re-enable interrupts.
+16. `RETI`:   Restore PC after interrupt and re-enable interrupts.
-10. ARITH:  Execute operation specified by OPCODE on AREG and BREG.
+10. `ARITH`:  Execute operation specified by OPCODE on AREG and BREG.
 Write result to DREG.
 Use 11-bit constant in stead of BREG if C is 1.

 ## Components
 The CPU consists out of the following components: